3 Chapter 3- Understanding Labor Cost

 Dual Jobs in the Food & Beverage Industry Under FLSA Dual Jobs and the Fair Labor Standards Act (FLSA) in Food and Beverage

 In the food and beverage industry, a dual job describes an employee who performs both tipped and non-tipped tasks for the same employer.
-For example, a server who assists with food preparation holds a dual job.
+For example, a server who assists with washing dishes or preparing food holds a dual job.

 Tip Credit and Dual Jobs